jwbuurlage/Zee/ROADMAP.md

 # SpMV
 [!]
 Completely parallel version of SPMD, without O(n) storage requirements and low computational complexity, also ability to cache?
-Implement this using streaming on parallella
+    [ ] Implement this using streaming on parallella
+    [ ] Add precompute support to Zee matrices
+    [ ] Implement BSP matrix, to run on cartesius

 # General improvements
-[ ] Write virtual container with iterators for triplets generation [ ] Underscores are ugly..
+[ ] Write virtual container with iterators for triplets generation

 # Done
 [x] move `using` aliases to Zee namespace